wiremock/wiremock-testcontainers-java/README.md

-# TestContainers module for WireMock
+# TestContainers Java module for WireMock

 > NOTE: This project is under development.
 > Not all WireMock features are supported at the moment,